Ethiopian News and Opinion Journal

 - By Peter Heinlein, VOA

-One Comment to “Coca-Cola returns in Ethiopia”
+One thought on “Coca-Cola returns in Ethiopia”

 All this is a political game.
 When you don’t have an option for soft drinks, and coca cola disappears, you will obviously switch to pepsi products.
 And as the Sheick will have no problem with foreign currency, he will make another big chunk of profit there too.
 So it’s up to the people to decide what to drink or not.
 But one thing is for sure, as long as weyane is in power; the ethiopian people will be at the mercy of the dictator and his supporters